An infinite class of quantum codes derived from duadic constacyclic codes: Conclusion and future works

 \section{Conclusion and future works}

-We introduced the family of duadic constacyclic codes over $\F_4$, enabling us to present a novel method for constructing binary quantum stabilizer codes that do not rely on the CSS code construction.
+We introduced the family of duadic constacyclic codes over $\F_4$, enabling us to construct an infinite class of binary quantum stabilizer codes called quantum duadic codes.
 These quantum codes can possess varying dimensions and their minimum distances are lower bounded by a square root bound.
-Specifically, for each fixed dimension, the minimum distance increases with the length.
-Additionally, we establish that our quantum codes form an infinite class of degenerate codes with the same property.
+Additionally, we proved that our quantum codes contains an infinite class of degenerate codes.
 We also discussed a technique for extending splittings of duadic constacyclic codes, allowing us to extract new information about the minimum distance and minimum odd-like weight of duadic constacyclic codes.
-Finally, through numerical computations, we demonstrated that many quantum codes with good parameters belong to this family.
+Finally, we demonstrated parameters of some quantum codes inside this family.

-In our upcoming research, we aim to explore the structure of binary duadic cyclic codes using a comparable methodology, along with investigating their associated CSS quantum codes.
-This exploration holds the potential to yield quantum codes with good properties.
-Additionally, we intend to delve into the error correction capabilities and practical applications of such quantum codes.

 An outstanding open problem is to determine the asymptotic behavior of the quantum codes presented in this paper, which could be closely connected to the asymptotic behavior of the corresponding classical duadic constacyclic codes.